 Joshua Frens-String, Managing Editor

 Joshua Frens-String is the managing editor of the NACLA Report on the Americas.
-He received his Ph.D. in Latin American History from NYU in 2015 and is a professor at the University of Texas at Austin.
+He received his Ph.D. in Latin American History from NYU in 2015.
 Previously, he worked as a researcher at the Open Society Institute’s Latin America program and with the Chile and Cuba Documentation Projects at the National Security Archive.
 He has served as the managing editor of the Radical History Review.
 He will soon start as Assistant Professor of History at the University of Texas at Austin.

 Laura Weiss, Editorial Assistant/Web Editor

 Laura Weiss is the Web Editor/ Editorial Assistant at NACLA.
 She is also a Master’s student at the Center for Latin American and Caribbean Studies at NYU.
 Previously, Laura worked as the Latin American Rights and Security Fellow at the Center for International Policy.
 She has also served as NACLA’s production intern, and as a translator with the Buenos Aires-based human rights NGO La Asociación Civil por la Igualdad y Justicia.
 She has written for The Huffington Post, NACLA Report on the Americas, Foreign Policy in Focus, the Security Assistance Monitor, and TruthOut.
 She graduated from Oberlin College with a B.A. in Hispanic Studies in 2013.

 Sam Kellogg is Outreach and Events Coordinator at NACLA, as well as a Master's student at NYU's Media, Culture, and Communications department.
 He previously served as NACLA's social media coordinator.
 He pursues research and activism at the intersection of social movement building and media technology, and published his first scholarly work in Teknokultura.
 He graduated with a B.A. in sociology and anthropology from Lewis & Clark College in 2012,